Ampex reel to reel video.

 Making a donation.

-The Rewind Museum is a non-profit making endeavor.
+The Rewind Museum is a non-profit making endeavour.
 The web site and the touring exhibitions are run on

 a voluntary basis.
 Donations,